Who was Muhammad? Everything Christians Need to Know About the Founder of Islam

 All Muslims try to follow Muhammad’s example and copy as much of his life as they can, because they consider him second to Allah and the most revered prophet.
 Let’s look at all of the prophets of Islam together.

-Rajab is considered a sacred month because it marks the anniversary of Isra and Miraj, the night journey Muhammad claimed to have made to heaven.
+Rajab is considered a sacred month because it marks the anniversary of the Isra and Miraj, the night journey Muhammad claimed to have visited Jerusalem and from there made to heaven.
+This claim was one of Muhammad’s attempts to win over the local Jewish tribes and Christians and have them believe in his prophethood.